- Alcohol, Other Drugs, Prescription Medication and Over the Counter Products

 The possession, use, or distribution of alcoholic beverages and other drugs on school premises or at school-related or school-sponsored activities is prohibited.
 Prescription medication and over-the-counter products require written medication orders and are to be administered in accordance with school system Health Services procedures.
 Legal searches and seizures related to this policy may be conducted on school property.
 Confidentiality is guaranteed for students who seek counseling for drug or alcohol abuse problems.

-For a first offense, a student found using or in possession of alcoholic beverages or other drugs will be suspended from school for not more than 30 school days and will be suspended from attendance at, participation in, and practice for, all extracurricular and school activities for 30 school days.
+For a first offense, a student found using or in possession of alcoholic beverages or other drugs will be suspended from school for not more than 10 school days and will be suspended from attendance at, participation in, and practice for, all extracurricular and school activities for no less than 10 school days.
 Exclusion from commencement exercises is only applicable if it occurs during the suspension from school.
 The student will be referred for mandatory counseling in a licensed addictions program.

-A second offense results in a referral to the Superintendent/Designee for a suspension of not more than 45 school days and suspension from attendance at, participation in, and practice for all extracurricular activities for the remainder of the current semester and the next consecutive semester.
+A second offense results in a referral to the Superintendent/Designee for an extended suspension of 11 to 45 school days and suspension from attendance at, participation in, and practice for all extracurricular activities for the period of suspension.
 Exclusion from commencement exercises is only applicable if it occurs during the suspension from school.
 The student will be referred for mandatory counseling in a licensed addictions program.

-A third violation results in a referral to the Superintendent/Designee for a suspension of not more than 45 school days or expulsion.
+A third violation results in a referral to the Superintendent/Designee for a suspension of 11 to 45 school days or expulsion.

 Possession or use of prescription medication or over-the-counter products in the absence of, or inconsistent with, a written medication order, will result in a suspension of not more than 30 school days for a first offense.
 A school administrator may consider a lesser consequence than suspension under certain circumstances.

-A second offense may result in suspension from school for up to 30 school days and from attendance at, participation in, and practice for all extracurricular and school-related activities for the remainder of the current semester and the next consecutive semester.
+A second offense may result in suspension from school for not more than 10 school days and from attendance at, participation in, and practice for all extracurricular and school-related activities during the course of the suspension.
 The student may be referred for mandatory counseling in a licensed addictions program.

 A lesser consequence can be considered based on the consequence for the first offense.

-A third offense may result in a suspension of up to 45 school days and suspension.
+A third offense may result in a suspension of 11 to 45 school days and suspension from attendance at, participation in, and practice for all extracurricular and school-related activities for the period of suspension or expulsion.
 The student may be referred for mandatory counseling in a licensed addictions program.
 Consequences for a third offense are also dependent on the consequences assigned for the first two offenses.

-Students who distribute or intend to distribute alcohol or other drugs on school property will be referred to the Superintendent/Designee for a suspension of not more than 45 school days or expulsion.
-If suspended, the student also will be suspended from attendance at, participation in, and practice for all extracurricular and school-related activities for the remainder of the semester and the next consecutive semester.
+Students who distribute or intend to distribute alcohol or other drugs on school property will be referred to the Superintendent/Designee for a suspension of 11 to 45 school days or expulsion.
+If suspended, the student also will be suspended from attendance at, participation in, and practice for all extracurricular and school-related activities for the period of suspension.
 The student will be referred for mandatory counseling in a licensed addictions program.

 A school administrator may consider a lesser consequence than suspension if the student distributes an over-the-counter product that can be clearly identified.
 If this condition is not met, the administrator will suspend the student for not more than 45 school days.

-A second offense results in a suspension for not more than 45 school days and suspension from attendance at, participation in, and practice for all extracurricular and school-related activities for the remainder of the semester and the next consecutive semester.
+Second or subsequent offenses result in an extended suspension of 45 school days or expulsion and suspension from attendance at, participation in, and practice for all extracurricular and school-related activities for up to 30 days.
 The student will be referred for mandatory counseling in a licensed addictions program.

 Regular daily attendance is vital to the continuity of classroom instruction and participation in school activities.
 Therefore, students are required to be in school or to be attending a school activity each day school is in session.
 In recognition that situations do arise that necessitate absence from school, the Board of Education allows students to be lawfully absent for a death in the family, illness, a court summons, hazardous weather as determined by the Superintendent, work release, religious obligation, declared State emergencies, suspension, or for other emergencies or set of circumstances which in the judgment of the Superintendent or designee constitutes a good and sufficient cause for absence.